daniel5151/fusion-kbd-controller-1/README.md

 This project is a tiny userspace binary that allows you to configure the RGB Fusion keyboard of the Gigabyte AERO 15X using libusb.

+You can switch between the built-in presets, and upload custom configurations!

 The initial protocol reverse-engineering was done by martin31821.
 This repo builds on top of his initial [fusion-kbd-controller](https://github.com/martin31821/fusion-kbd-controller) project.